isaacfreeman/kakano-obsidian-theme/README.md

 ### Layout
 - **Center images**
   Center images horizontally.
 On by default.
+- **Wde tables**
+  Allow wide tables to extend left and right beyond the margins for body text.
+On by default.
 ### Mobile settings
 - **Mobile horizontal spacing**
   On mobile screens where space is at a premium, there's the option to show some of the background color on each side, or to have the note go to full width.